voschezang/coding-handbook/goals-planning-strategy.md

 - Diversify; consider multiple approaches (bets) that try will help you to reach your goal from different angles.
     - e.g. have multiple [key results](https://en.wikipedia.org/wiki/OKR).

 A common tool to address the complexity of this area are OKRs.
 Do note that this works best *as a complement* to a long-term outcome.

+In addition, the following tool can be used.

+Denote a list of *narratives* and a list of *epics*.
+Ideally they correspond directly to each other, but in practice they may be interdependent.

+Narratives are abstract but intuitive.
+They are large enough to be significant.

+Epics are more concrete.